-In lieu of the standards that govern traditional POS systems (EMV[®] Proximity Coupling Device (PCD) Level 1 requirements), COTS devices can seek approval with EMVCo's Tap to Mobile Program.
+In lieu of the standards that govern traditional POS systems (EMV[®] Proximity Coupling Device (PCD) Level 1 requirements), COTS devices can seek approval with EMVCo's TapToMobile Program.

-This evaluation process enables OEMs to test their device's performance, interoperability, user experience and read range.
+This certification process enables OEMs to test their device's performance, interoperability, user experience and read range with two "reduced range" of operations.

 This program is not a requirement for deployment.
-But it marks the onset of a standardized certification process for SoftPOS solutions.
+But it marks the onset of a standardized certification process for mobile and enterprise devices to support SoftPOS solutions.